 Inspiring customers, strengthening trust, and sustainably expanding our ranges

-The Tchibo brand lives by its customers' trust and enthusiasm.
+The Tchibo brand lives by the trust and enthusiasm of our customers.
 We can only continue to be successful if we strengthen this trust and keep kindling this enthusiasm.
 This is why we maintain a resolute focus on our customers, highest product quality, and uncompromising consumer protection.
 On the path to becoming a 100% sustainable business, we are continuously expanding our range of sustainable products and individual services, and are intensifying communication on sustainability, thereby promoting responsible consumption.

 Tchibo represents a unique business model: we combine the highest expertise in roasted coffee, coffee enjoyment in our branded coffee bars with an innovative weekly changing range of consumer goods with services including travel and mobile communications.
 We have operations in nine countries, including more than 1,000 Tchibo shops, approximately 22,300 supermarket Depots (concessions), and a number of national online shops.

 As a family-owned company, we laid the foundations for a pronounced customer focus more than 65 years ago.
 It is a core value of our corporate culture to this day, and firmly anchored in the Tchibo DNA.
 We strive to ensure that our customers are not just satisfied, but inspired.
 “A new world every week” – we want our customers to see this claim confirmed on a daily basis: with attractive products and a unique shopping and service experience that encompasses all sales channels – from Tchibo shops to concessions (Depots in supermarkets) to online shops.
 We will continue to live up to this claim and keep surprising our customers with new products and services.
-At the same time, we are making our product lines more and more sustainable and intensifying our sustainability communications.
-The path to becoming a 100% sustainable business can only be successfully pursued together with our customers.
-We build their awareness and enthusiasm for our sustainable products and their advantages – and thus help to promote sustainable consumption.
+At the same time, we are making our product lines more and more sustainable and intensifying our sustainability communications, because our path to becoming a 100% sustainable business can only be successfully pursued together with our customers.
+We build their awareness and enthusiasm for our sustainable products and their advantages – and thus provide impulses for sustainable consumption.

 The trust of our customers is a cornerstone of our success.
-Because this trust is based partly on commitment and reliability, interacting with our customers is very important to us: we listen to them, are open to criticism, review requests and suggestions, and adjust our actions accordingly.
+Because this trust requires commitment and reliability, interacting with our customers is very important to us: we listen to them, are open to criticism, review requests and suggestions, and adjust our actions accordingly.

 Setting priorities: further development of the priorities

 We are continuously developing our sustainability management.
 Based on a materiality analysis, in 2012 we determined the following focus topics: ‘Customer focus and service’, ‘Product quality and safety’, and ‘Consumer and data privacy’.
-In 2016, we conducted extensive stakeholder dialogues, the results of which are incorporated into the further development of our main focus areas.
+In 2017, we conducted a variety of stakeholder dialogues, the results of which are incorporated into the further development of our main focus areas.
 In this way, we are focusing our efforts even more on promoting responsible consumption by making our product ranges and services increasingly sustainable and intensifying sustainability communications.

 Challenges: retail in the age of digitisation

 The market we operate in is evolving steadily.
-First and foremost, digitisation is changing customers’ buying behaviour and expectations, leading to more complex forms of customer relationship, and at the same time opening up new possibilities for further developing our services in a customer-focused manner.
+First and foremost, digitalisation is changing customers’ buying behaviour and expectations.
+It leads to more complex forms of customer relationship, and at the same time opening up new possibilities for further developing our services in a customer-focused manner.
 Against this backdrop, we are addressing four key challenges in the market and are developing viable solutions to effectively address them.

-Ensure customer loyalty: Customer loyalty decreases in the course of 100% price and offering transparency through online retail.
-In order to continue to inspire our customers in this market environment, Tchibo offers the best quality and always strives to offer innovative products and first-class services.
+Ensure customer loyalty: In general, customer loyalty decreases in as prices and offerings become 100% transparent through online retail.
+To continue to inspire our customers and win over new ones in this market environment, Tchibo offers the best quality and strives to keep offering innovative products and first-class services.

-Customer enthusiasm: Digitisation opens up new possibilities for us to further develop our services.
+Customer enthusiasm: Digitalisation opens up new possibilities for us to further develop our services.
 Speed, both in delivery and in communication, is a decisive factor here.
-However, the basis on which we are expanding our services remains the same: a personal relationship with our customers based on trust.
+However, the basis on which we build our offerings always remains the same: a personal, trustful relationship with our customers.

-Responsible consumption: With the expansion of our sustainable product lines, we also meet the requirements of many customers for responsibly manufactured products, as studies and customer surveys prove.
-We focus on coffee, cotton and viscose textiles, furniture and handicraft utensils made of wood and cellulose as shoes, bags and accessories made of leather.
+Responsible consumption: In the course of expanding our sustainable product lines, we also fulfil many customers’ desire for responsibly manufactured products – as indicated by studies and customer surveys.
+We focus on coffee, cotton and viscose textiles, furniture and handicraft utensils made of wood and cellulose, as well as shoes, bags and accessories made of leather.
 The fact that we are making steady progress in this is attested to by the German Sustainability Award Foundation naming us as Germany's Most Sustainable Large Company in November 2016.
-In order to meet this demand in the future, Tchibo is engaged in the coffee and consumer goods supply chains.
+In order to keep living up to this claim, Tchibo continues its intensive involvement in the coffee and consumer goods supply chains.

 Inspiring customers with resolute customer focus